 According Haskins, art pieces and exhibits will continue to be assessed by the district.

-“We are a district that subscribes to a motto of continuous improvement.
+“We are a district that subscribes to a model of continuous improvement.
 Moving forward, I think as a district, we can and will continue to assess whether any visual, written or spoken form of student artwork being showcased aligns with the educational goals and well-being of our diverse community,” Haskins said.